This statement primarily applies to the www.nam.ac.uk domain, but also references plans for the collection.nam.ac.uk subdomain.

 Fixed seating is available throughout the galleries.
 There is a mix of seating with and without arm rests available in all public areas, including the Café and outdoor area.

 We have toilets on every floor, and disabled access toilets on the ground and lower ground floor.
 We also have a Changing Places facility on the ground floor.
 The toilets near the Café are unisex.

 Find out how to contact us for more information on the accessibility of the venue.

 The National Army Museum is committed to making this website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances and exemptions listed below.

 The content listed below is non-accessible for the following reasons.

 Some images do not have a text alternative.
 This fails WCAG 2.1 success criterion 1.1.1 (non-text content).

 Some interactive elements are not fully keyboard accessible.
-This includes the auto-complete dropdown list in the global search bar, and the controls on the audio player used in a small number of articles.
+This includes the controls on the audio player used in a small number of articles, and the hamburger navigation menu (if viewed at 200% and above).
 This fails WCAG 2.1 success criterion 2.1.1 (keyboard).